KBNLresearch/SaveToWaybackMachine/Literatuurplein/README.md

   - *LiteratuurpleinURL* : URL of the orginal page on literatuurplein.nl
   - *LiteratuurpleinArchiefURL* : WBM URL of the page , starting with *http://web.archive.org/web/*
   - *ArchiefURLStatusCheck-datestamp* : HTTP response status code of the WBM page at the given datestamp, indicating if that page can be requested without issues.
 Status 200 = OK.
-  - *Klik* : Clicking on this will open the archived page in a browser
+  - *Klik* : Clicking on this will open the archived page in a browser.
 * Additionaly, some Excels contain extra columns, including unique IDs, page titles, person names, places or dates.
 * For every .xlsx there is a .tsv (tab separated value) in Unicode UTF-8.
 This can be readily imported/exported to other data formats.
 * One page can be available under multiple URLs, e.g. in the file *[literatuurplein-adressenbank_03122019.tsv](literatuurplein-adressenbank_03122019.tsv)* there are three lines for *55	Ambo|Anthos uitgevers, Herengracht 499, Amsterdam	Noord-Holland*, as this page was available under 3 distinct URLs